jradxl/AsyncDSL-from-CodeProject/README.md

 VS 2012 version of "Working with DSL Tools: An Asynchronous Graphical DSL" From CodeProject

-Working to generate DSL and DSLPackge, which can be opened in Debugging.sln -> Sample.async Debugging.exe does not run due to AsyncDslReport-Orig.tt not transforming, due to ExampleModel.Threads not present.
+Projects generate DSL and DSLPackge, which can be opened in Debugging.sln -> Sample.async Debugging.exe now runs.
+Fixed issue with AsyncDslReport.tt to use ExampleModel.Processes, and other minor issues.
+Incorporated the CommentShape Dash fix in DSL: CustomCode

 Jan 2014